papertrail/remote_syslog/README.md

 is typically `sudo yum install gcc-c++` (RPM-based distros) or `sudo apt-get install build-essential` (.deb-based distros).

+### Getting `Encryption not available...` or `TLS is not supported...`

+The exact error might appear as:

+    Encryption not available on this event-machine

+or

-### Getting `Encryption not available on this event-machine` or `TLS is not supported by eventmachine installed on this system.
-The openssl-devel/openssl-dev package must be installed before installing eventmachine.`
+    TLS is not supported by eventmachine installed on this system.
+The openssl-devel/openssl-dev package must be installed before installing eventmachine.

 Install the OpenSSL C++ package for your distribution, then reinstall the eventmachine.
 For example: